happyDomain/happydomain/README.md

 #### LevelDB

+LevelDB is a small embedded key-value store (as SQLite it doesn't require an additional daemon to work).

     -leveldb-path string
     	Path to the LevelDB Database (default "happydns.db")

 By default, a new directory is created near the binary, called `happydns.db`.
 This directory contains the database used by the program.
-You can change it to a more
+You can change it to a more meaningful/persistant path.

 ### Persistant configuration